fix8mt/uri/README.md

 The base class `basic_uri` performs the bulk of the work, holding a `std::string_view` of the source uri string.
 If you wish to manage the scope of the source uri yourself then this class is the most efficient way to use uri functionality.

-The derived class `uri` stores the source string and then builds a `basic_uri` using that string as its reference. `uri` derives from `basic_uri` and a private storage class
+The derived class `uri` stores the source string and then builds a `basic_uri` using that string as its reference. `uri` derives from `basic_uri` and a private dynamic storage class
 `uri_storage`.
 The supplied string is moved or copied and stored by the object.
 If your application needs the uri to hold and persist the source uri, this class is suitable.
 The storage class used is a specialisation of `uri_storage` which specifies `0` as the non-type parameter `sz`, selecting dynamic storage.